 Software testing is a critical part of the software development life cycle.
 It ensures the code satisfies the functional specifications as defined by the product owner, and helps software teams to ship the finished software with confidence.
-Ultimately, software testing is essential to delivering great customer experience.
-At a high level, there are two ways to test software; manually and automatically.
+Ultimately, software testing is essential to delivering a great customer experience.
+At a high level, there are two ways to test software; manual vs automation testing.
+Let’s compare both ways.

 Manual vs Automation Testing